What is Biodiversity?

 The drivers of extinction and biodiversity loss are, of course, different for different groups of organisms and in different systems.
 While many species are threatened by habitat loss, others such as large mammals in the tropics by poaching for meat or high value products like ivory, horn, or scale (Ripple et al. 2016), while still others are threatened by climate change.
 Some species are vulnerable due to low genetic diversity caused by historical events that whipped out the majority of a population, leaving a reduced genetic pool (such as the African Cheetah, Acinonyx jubatus).
 For many species, a combination of multiple factors are to blame.

-One example of biodiversity loss, that has reserved a lot of media attention, is the decline in giraffe populations.
+One example of biodiversity loss, that has reserved a lot of media attention, is the decline in giraffe populations(link is external).
 Over the last 30 years, the population of wild giraffes has decreased by 37%.
 This decline in the giraffe population is largely due to a combination of habitat loss, poaching, and civil unrest in Africa.
 Increasing farm lands have led to habit fragmentation within giraffes’ native range.
 Giraffes are also being hunted for their meat.
 Giraffe populations have remained stable on game parks in South Africa that sponsor ecotourism.
 If other African countries can manage their giraffe populations as successfully as South Africa, giraffes have good chance of surviving.

-Another case that has recently gotten a lot of media attention, is the seizure of 9 tons of pangolin scales and 1000 elephant tusks in Hong Kong.
+Another case that has recently gotten a lot of media attention(link is external), is the seizure of 9 tons of pangolin scales and 1000 elephant tusks in Hong Kong.
 Pangolins are an anteater like mammal that will roll up into a ball when threatened.
 Pangolins are in high demand on both the Chinese and Vietnamese black markets because their scales are thought to have various medicinal properties.
 Pangolin scales are made from keratin (the same material that is in your finger nails) and have no known medicinal properties.
 There are eight species of pangolin all of which are endangered and protected under international trafficking laws.
 In Hong Kong, the smuggling of illegal wildlife products can result in ten years in prison and fines not to exceeded $1.3 million dollars.
 However, high demand for pangolin scales is prompting the illegal trafficking of thousands of pangolins.

 The Giraffe and Pangolin are not alone: several recent reports have come out highlighting the staggering declines in both the number of individual animals on the planet and the loss of species (biodiversity).
-A WWF report first released in 2016 reported a staggering reduction of vertebrate animal populations by over 60% since the 1970s.
+A WWF report first released in 2016 reported a staggering reduction of vertebrate animal populations by over 60% since the 1970s(link is external).
 While this number is for the number of individual animals, as populations decline, species are at greater risk of extinction.
 The report noted that this decline is driven by habit loss, pollution, over harvesting, climate change and invasive species (Carrington 2018).
-The sixth mass extinction also applies to insects.
+The sixth mass extinction also applies to insects(link is external).
 Insect numbers are rapidly decreasing in Europe and across the world with one German nature preserve showing a 76% decrease in flying insects.
 This decrease in insect populations is likely due to a combination of climate change, pesticide usage, and habitat loss (Guarino 2017).
 The decrease in insect populations is filtering up the food chain and resulting decreases insect eating lizards, frogs and birds as well.
-Birds are suffering too, with many reportedly driven to extinction by large scale agricultural production (for food and fuel) and associated drivers.
-Marine species and coral are well documented to be at extreme risk from climate change.
+Birds are suffering too(link is external), with many reportedly driven to extinction by large scale agricultural production (for food and fuel) and associated drivers.
+Marine species(link is external) and coral(link is external) are well documented to be at extreme risk from climate change.

 For an example of the threat an invasive species can cause towards regional biodiversity watch this PBS video.